prediction-inference-causality/prediction-inference-causality.github.io/translation-guide.md

 This guide describes how to translate a lecture presentation (lecture/LectureX.qmd) into a prose version (lecture/LectureX-prose.qmd).
 The goal is to maintain all content while improving readability and flow, **primarily by converting bullet points to prose and preserving the original wording.**

 ## Writing Style Preferences
+- **Primary Goal:** Preserve the original text verbatim unless specifically asked to change it.
+The main focus is structural conversion (bullets to prose).
+- **Secondary Goal (If requested *after* structural conversion):** Adjustments for conversational tone or flow.
+- Use shorter, more direct sentences (if rewriting).
 - Preserve the original text unless specifically asked to change it
 - **Focus on structural conversion (bullets to prose) first.** Stylistic adjustments should only be made if explicitly requested *after* the structural conversion is complete and verified.
-- Use shorter, more direct sentences
 - Replace colons and m-dashes with periods where appropriate
 - Keep sentence fragments when they serve the pedagogical purpose
 - Maintain a conversational, lecture-like quality